-- Were you satisfied with the outcome of the external review? - Regardless of the outcome, were you satisfied with the manner in which the external review was conducted by the Office of the Information Commissioner?
+- 1. Were you satisfied with the outcome of the external review? - 2.
+Regardless of the outcome, were you satisfied with the manner in which the external review was conducted by the Office of the Information Commissioner? - 3.
+Do you consider that you were kept adequately informed regarding the progress of the external review?

-- 3. Do you consider that you were kept adequately informed regarding the progress of the external review? - 4.
-Was the officer assigned to the external review professional in his or her dealings with you?
+4. Was the officer assigned to the external review professional in his or her dealings with you?

-A PRQ was sent to 320 parties who participated in an external review process following finalisation of the review process.
+A PRQ was sent to 245 parties who participated in an external review process following finalisation of the review process.
 181 participants returned a completed PRQ.
-124 responses were received from agencies, 55 were received from complainants and two were received from third parties.
+129 participants returned a completed PRQ.
+79 responses were received from agencies and 50 were received from complainants.